 The second is on the number of leaf columns that a query can scan in a single table.

 The term leaf columns refers to all columns in a table and all leaf-level fields that are used in complex data types in the table.

 Maximum Number of Leaf Columns in a Table

-Tables (formerly known as physical datasets) in Dremio are allowed a maximum of 6,400 leaf columns.
+Tables in Dremio are allowed a maximum of 6,400 leaf columns.
 For example, if a table has 1,000 columns and the data type of one column is a STRUCT that has three fields, the count of leaf columns is 1,003.